MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

     :::image type="content" source="media/summary-citation.png" alt-text="Screenshot of a citation in the Copilot for Sales pane in Outlook.":::

-    To view basic information about the contact, select the link in blue.
-To open the contact record in your CRM to view complete details, select :::image type="icon" source="media/open-record.png" border="false"::: on the summary card.
+    To view basic information about the contact, account, or opportunity, select the link in blue.
+To open the record in your CRM to view complete details, select :::image type="icon" source="media/open-record.png" border="false"::: on the summary card.

     :::image type="content" source="media/summary-source.png" alt-text="Screenshot of contact details in the Copilot for Sales pane in Outlook.":::